 AKC Breeder of Merit, Puppy Culture Breeder, AKC Judge.

-Franna has been a member of Good Dog for almost 6 years
+Franna has been a member of Good Dog for about 6 years

 Franna was screened for responsible practices and has been a member since 2019.